patchsoul/FAKE/README.md

 the stack to print something in the middle of the string.  useful for debugging and probably other text-writing type stuff.

+not yet implemented:
+multi-character functions must be enclosed in backticks \`.

 ## Language